Part 1: Photo Foundations

 CAMPERS!
 WELCOME TO CAMP CANON!

-Get ready for a fun, action-packed week of photography.
+Get ready for a fun, action-packed photography camp.
 We’re so excited to meet you and see all the great photos you take.
-Below you'll find an outline of all 5 days of Camp Canon.
+Below you'll find an outline of what to expect of Camp Canon.

-Each day will include interactive online Zoom sessions with tips & tricks on how to be an awesome photographer plus daily photo challenges created by your Camp Leader.
+Each session will include an interactive online Zoom class with tips & tricks on how to be an awesome photographer plus photo challenges created by your Camp Leader.

-Everything you need will be shared with you and your fellow campers in your daily Zoom.
-You can use your computer or smartphone to login to each day's Zoom session, which will last about 45 minutes.
+Everything you need will be shared with you and your fellow campers in your Zoom.
+You can use your computer or smartphone to login to each Zoom session, which will last about 60 minutes.
 Be five minutes early if you can, and make sure you have Zoom downloaded in advance of Camp so it’s easy to login when Camp begins!

 This Camp is all about learning how to use real cameras which are able to do so much more than your smartphone (sorry, smartphone photography will not be included in this course!), so please make sure you bring a functional digital camera (DSLR or Mirrorless) to Camp.
 You’ll also need a memory card for your camera and a way to transfer images from your camera to a computer or mobile device.

 Week 1: Why Photography?